-Make it clear that they won’t be constrained by what’s in the job description and that you encourage new ideas and expect them to bring things in from their own experience.
+Make it clear that they won’t be constrained by what’s in the job description and that you welcome and encourage new ideas, expecting them to pull things in from their own experience.

-It’s good to avoid certain buzzwords and jargon when looking beyond the skills required and focusing on the cultural fit and attitude which you expect from your employees.
-Try to avoid words such as:
+It’s good to avoid using certain buzzwords and jargon when going beyond skills needed and focusing on the cultural fit and attitude of what you expect from your employees.
+Try to avoid words jargon such as:

 Work-hard play-hard, fast-paced environment, best of the best, competitive salary, driven, competitive, must have, ninja, growth hacker, guru.

-It’s often not so clear what these actually mean and can send out the wrong message, namely you’re building yet another white, male dominated startup, resulting in exclusion and unconscious bias - “social stereotypes about certain groups of people that individuals form outside their own conscious awareness”.
+It’s often not so clear what these actually mean and can send out the wrong message - that of which you’re building yet another white, male-dominated startup which results in exclusion and the creation of an unconscious bias - “social stereotypes about certain groups of people that individuals form outside their own conscious awareness”.

-Assess the words you are using to ensure inclusivity, diversity and gender neutrality.
-Consider ‘softer’ and less aggressive words such as;
+Assess the wording you are using to ensure inclusivity, diversity and gender neutrality.
+Consider ‘softer’ and less aggressive words including;

 Motivate, collaborate, support, nice/good to have, committed.
 Stick to traditional job titles: Product Manager, Data Analyst, Marketeer, UX designer etc.

 Experience won’t necessarily equal quality and will only limit your talent pool.
-Putting in the requirement that candidates should have e.g. ‘5 years experience in digital marketing’ will not result in an accurate representation of the actual quality of their performance as it is not asking whether they have the ability to make measurable contributions.
+Putting in the requirement that candidates should have e.g. ‘5 years experience in digital marketing’ is not representative of the quality in their performance nor is it asking whether they actually have the ability to make a measurable contribution.

-Asking for skills that are needed to perform well in the job will result in you being presented with candidates who will be more qualified to do the role.
-Not focusing on years of experience as part of the job requirement will mean you attract candidates who don’t have a long work history and who are likely to offer fresher perspectives, be less risk averse and bring about the opportunity for unique or alternative thought processes.
+Asking for skills that are needed to perform the job well will present you with candidates who will be more qualified for the role.
+An advantage of not focusing on years of experience is that you may well attract candidates who don’t have a long work history and may therefore have fresher perspectives, be less risk averse and have a more unique or different thought process.